 Abu Dhabi Falcon Hospital: Falcon is the UAE’s national bird and has always been integral to the rich Emirati culture and heritage.
 So know how these birds are given expert medical care at Abu Dhabi Falcon Hospital which is the first as well as largest of its kind in the world.

 All in all, Abu Dhabi is a great place to trip solo.
-Most amazing attractions complemented by mind-blowing experiences, superb dining choices, and exceptionally hospitable people.
+The Abu Dhabi tourist attractions are mind-blowing, there are superb dining choices, and most of all, exceptionally hospitable people.

 Things To Do Around Abu Dhabi

 Discover Al Ain: Placed about 170 kilometers from Abu Dhabi city, Al Ain is probably the greenest of all places in the UAE.
 That’s not all; it’s the country’s only place to be included in the UNESCO World Heritage Site list.
 You’ll get to visit Qasr Al Muwaiji, the birthplace of the UAE’s president (Sheikh Khalifa bin Zayed Al Nahyan), discover the ancient Al Jahili Fort, and even ascend to Jebel Hafeet which is the UAE’s second highest peak.
 Now if you want to escape from all, take a tour to Al Ain Oasis; it will take your breath away with its unequaled lush surroundings with over 150,000 palm trees which more interestingly are irrigated by the traditional falaj system, dating back to over 3000 years.